 In the picture below, the fuel is stored within a simple wooden frame.
 The bars to the front are removable so that they can be added or removed to suit the height of the woodpile.

-6. Fuel – different fuels compared to wood by calorific value.
+Different fuels compared to wood by calorific value

 In the table below, wood has been allocated an arbitrary value of 1 so that we can compare other fuels with it directly.
 Note that when wood is converted to charcoal it effectively becomes pure carbon and has a calorific value equal to the finest quality coals.

-The calorific value of cattle dung is virtually identical to wood, making it an important energy source in the Third World.
+The calorific value of cattle dung is virtually identical to wood, making it an important energy source in developing countries.
 This is unfortunate since when fuel is scarce (as is often the case,) it gets burned instead of being returned to the land to improve soil fertility.

 Comparing fuel energy values (for the purpose of comparison, wood in its dry state is taken as having a value of 1.)